f1lander/obol-dAPP-challenge/README.md

 - **Pagination and Navigation:** Implemented a pagination system to manage content display, allowing users to navigate through Pokémon lists efficiently.
 Though I know infinite scroll is the hot thing now.

-- **Advanced Search Functionality:** For the search functionality, I opted for the search button-click action instead of on search on user input.
+- **Advanced Search Functionality:** For the search functionality, I opted for the search button-click action instead of triggering search on user input.
 I tried to get confirmation on this, but I think this approach is best to reduce unnecessary renders and the need for debouncing.
-Regex validation was also used.
+Regex validation was also used to ensure text input.

-- **Input Search Suggestions:** Integrated a cool autocomplete input search suggestion feature, displaying Pokémon names in a dropdown menu and eliminating the need for guesswork.
+- **Input Search Suggestions:** Integrated a cool auto-complete input search suggestion feature, displaying Pokémon names in a dropdown menu and eliminating the need for guesswork.
 It suggests Pokémon to the user from the fetched Pokémon to streamline the user experience and minimize unnecessary queries.

 - **Tooltip Information Preview:** A tooltip feature provides users with a quick overview of Pokémon details on hover.
 Here, I'm displaying another image of the Pokémon along with its stats.
+The details button leads to the wiki

 - **Web3 Integration:** Leveraging Wagmi and Web3Modal, users can seamlessly link to a variety of wallets and access different networks within each.
 This approach is both smooth and versatile, significantly enhancing the user experience by facilitating easy interactions across the blockchain ecosystem.